-- (d) the substance is demonstrated to be ultimately degraded in an aquatic sediment or soil simulation test with a half-life of < 16 days (corresponding to a degradation of > 70% within 28 days); or - (e) in those cases where only BOD_5 and COD data are available, the ratio of BOD_5/COD is greater than or equal to 0.5.
+the substance is demonstrated to be ultimately degraded in an aquatic sediment or soil simulation test \ with a half-life of < 16 days (corresponding to a degradation of > 70% within 28 days); or in those cases where only BOD5 and COD data are available, the ratio of BOD5/COD is 5) (e) greater than or equal to 0.5.
 The same criterion applies to ready biodegradability tests of a shorter duration than 28 days, if the half-life furthermore is < 7 days.

-If none of the above types of data are available then the substance is considered as not rapidly degradable.
-This decision may be supported by fulfilment of at least one of the following criteria:

-- (i) the substance is not inherently degradable in an inherent biodegradability test; or - (ii) the substances is predicted to be slowly biodegradable by scientifically valid QSARs, e.g. for the Biodegradation Probability Program, the score for rapid degradation (linear or non-linear model) < 0.5; or - (iii) the substance is considered to be not rapidly degradable based on indirect evidence, as e.g. knowledge from structurally similar substances; or - (iv) no other data regarding degradability are available.
+123. If none of the above types of data are available then the substance is considered as not rapidly degradable.
+This decision may be supported by fulfilment of at least one of the following criteria: (i) the substance is not inherently degradable in an inherent biodegradability test; or (ii) the substances is predicted to be slowly biodegradable by scientifically valid QSARs, e.g. for the Biodegradation Probability Program, the score for rapid degradation (linear or non-linear model) < 0.5; or 3. the substance is considered to be not rapidly degradable based on indirect evidence, as (iii)

+e.g. knowledge from structurally similar substances; or

-Simulations tests should reflect realistic environmental conditions such as low concentration of the chemical, realistic temperature and employment of ambient microbial biomass not pre-exposed to the chemical.
+\ Simulations tests should reflect realistic environmental conditions such as low concentration of the chemical, realistic temperature and employment of ambient microbial biomass not pre-exposed to the chemical.